codeandclay/super8blog/_posts/2016-01-12-news-from-the-kodakery.markdown

 image:
 ---

-Some interesting information gleamed from Kodak's in-house podcast, the [Kodakery](http://www.kodak.com/ek/US/en/corp/Podcasts/Kodakery/default.htm?CID=go&idhbx=kodakery).
+Some interesting information gleamed from Kodak's in-house podcast, [The Kodakery](http://www.kodak.com/ek/US/en/corp/Podcasts/Kodakery/default.htm?CID=go&idhbx=kodakery).

 Firstly, the company is yet to name its forthcoming Super 8 camera.
 The metal bodied prototype was dubbed "The Octagon", and it is possible that they might go with that.